 8 Sometimes in the summer the grass in this Kirkyard is covered with daisies.
 The flowers are cut off when the grass is cut but after a few days they reappear.
 It's the same in the spring with the dandelions.
-All the wild flowers in this Kirkyard and elsewhere in Liberton's fields and hedgerows and parks open up to the sun to receive its life-giving warmth.
+All the wild flowers in this Kirkyard and elsewhere in Liberton's fields and hedgerows open up to the sun to receive its life-giving warmth.
+As do the flowers in our gardens and parks.
 It is only when we open ourselves up to God that the warmth of his love can enter deep into our hearts and restore our souls.
 God, I want to know you . . .
 I open my heart to you Come to me and renew me now.
 "Find rest, O my soul, in God alone; my hope comes from him.